 Blood Orange sugar (one cup sugar + 2 tablespoons blood orange zest)

-Dip the doughnuts in the blood orange glaze or the blood orange sugar mixture.
+Dip the spelt donuts in the blood orange glaze or the blood orange sugar mixture.
 Best eaten within the hour.

 And don’t forget to check out our Craftsy Artisan Bread in Five Minutes class!
 Learn the secrets to making fresh, artisan-style breads in no time, from classic baguettes to braided loaves and even hearty sandwich breads.